If you want to become a therapist but are not sure where to start, you have come to the right place.

 As for counselors, there is a wide range of educational requirements and ethical standards for counselors.
 Some might be licensed and just as qualified as a therapist, while others might be unlicensed or less educated.
 In order to call oneself a therapist, one must possess either a master’s or a doctoral degree.
 Some counseling titles require a masters degree, while some do not.

-For more information on these distinctions click here.
+Find more information on the distinctions between coaching, mentoring and counseling here.

 Education Required to Become a Psychologist

-To put it simply, most psychologists have either a Ph.D. in psychology or a Psy.D., otherwise known as a Doctor of Psychology degree (Bureau of Labor Statistics, 2015).
+To put it simply, most psychologists have either a Ph.D. in psychology or Doctor of Psychology (Psy.D.) degree (Bureau of Labor Statistics, 2022a).
 To distinguish between the two, a Ph.D. is completed with research towards a dissertation, while a Psy.D. is based more on clinical work.

 While all of these tracks require a bachelor’s degree, some psychologist jobs (such as a school psychologist) can be obtained with a master’s degree without needing a higher degree.

 A Ph.D. or Psy.D. usually takes at least five years to complete.
 During this time there is generally a research or practicum component, and a required number of supervised clinical hours.
 This is the longest track to practicing as a therapist, but the job prospects are generally the best, as this is the highest credential one can earn.

 Some types of psychologists require extra levels of education.
-For example, school psychologists might require an education specialist degree (Ed.S.) before they can start working in certain schools and includes a supervised internship consisting of over 1,000 hours of work.
-(Bureau of Labor Statistics, 2015).
+For example, school psychologists might require an education specialist degree (Ed.S.) before they can start working in certain schools and a supervised internship (Bureau of Labor Statistics, 2022b).

 For more information on how to become a psychologist, have a look at our Positive Psychology Degree article.

 Counseling Degree Requirements